LLC Annual Report (What is It & How to File It)

 To file an LLC annual report will be easy or challenging depending on the state's regulations.
 Different states have different regulations when it comes to filing annual reports.

-In some states, you can file an annual report online on the Secretary of State website, and in other states, you must print out the annual report form, fill it out and send it to them by mail.
+From our experience running businesses in different states, you can file an annual report online on the Secretary of State website, and in other states, you must print out the annual report form, fill it out, and send it to them by mail.

-- The registered office address and name of the registered agent
+- The full legal name of the LLC.

 See our article to learn how to check an LLC Status.

-Not filling out annual reports on time will come with certain consequences.
-It may result in penalties.
-The State may punish or dissolve your business if you do not pay your fees by the due date.
+Not filling out annual reports on time can result in penalties or even dissolution of your business by the State.

 Your LLC's limited liability protection ends if it is dissolved.
 Your company's capacity to pursue an action in state court, such as suing another party for breach of contract, could be harmed if it loses good standing.